Pluralsight: Acquisitions

 On January 26, 2015, Pluralsight announced its acquisition of Orlando-based Code School, an online training site offering video courses and exercise-based lessons related to entry-level and intermediate coding and programming.
 It was reported that the acquisition was for $36 million.
 Code School's office, and its team of 39 full-time employees, remain open in Orlando.
 On July 9, Pluralsight announced its acquisition of HackHands for an undisclosed amount.
 Founded in 2013, San Francisco-based HackHands provides on-demand live assistance for technology learners via video and audio chat, instant messaging, and screen sharing.
 The HackHands acquisition marked Pluralsight's seventh deal in two years.

 On July 19, 2016, Pluralsight announced it had acquired Train Simple, a video training company with a focus on Adobe software.

 On May 1, 2019, Pluralsight announced its acquisition of GitPrime, a developer team productivity tool, for $170 million in cash.

+On October 14, 2020, Pluralsight acquired DevelopIntelligence.
+This acquisition added the ability to deliver Instructor-led training.

 On January 12, 2021, Pluralsight announced the acquisition of Next Tech, a San Diego, California provider of cloud-based computing environments, enabling the authoring and hosting of labs in software development, data science, and machine learning for an undisclosed amount.

 On June 2, 2021, Pluralsight announced the acquisition of A Cloud Guru, an Austin, Texas provider of an interactive, online learning platform designed to help IT professionals re-skill in cloud technology.
 The transaction was closed on July 8, 2021.